moorepants/dissertation/physicalparameters.rst

 Most of the data fit the damped oscillation function well with very light (and ignorable) damping.
 There were several instances in the earlier Delft experiments of beating-like phenomena for some of the parts at particular orientations.
-Roland and Massing :ref:`Roland1971` also encountered this problem and used a bearing to prevent the torsional pendulum from swinging.
+Roland and Massing, [Roland1971]_, also encountered this problem and used a bearing to prevent the torsional pendulum from swinging.
 Figure :ref:`figBeating` shows an example of the beating like phenomena.
+Too bad I hadn't found this before the Delft experiments.
 This was remedied in a similar fashion for the Davis measurements.

+.. todo:: This plot needs to be output at an appopriate size and font

 .. _figBeating:

 .. figure:: figures/physicalparameters/CrescendoForkTorsionalFirst2.png
    :align: center

+   figBeating

    An example of the beating-like phenomena observed on 5\\% of the experiments.

 The physical phenomenon observed corresponding to data sets such as these occured when the bicycle frame or fork was perturbed torsionally.
 After set into motion the torsional motion dampened and a longitudinal swinging motion increased.
 The motions alternated back and forth with neither ever reaching zero.
 The frequencies of these motions were very close to one another and it is not apparent how dissect the two.
 We explored fitting to a function such as